openedx/edx-documentation/en_us/install_operations/source/platform_releases/hawthorn.rst

 To move and upgrade your Ginkgo data onto a Hawthorn installation, follow these steps.

->>>> IS THIS TRUE?

 #.
-Be sure that your Ginkgo installation is on Ginkgo.2.
-The Ginkgo.2 release
+Be sure that your Ginkgo installation is on the latest
-   provided required database migrations beyond what was in Ginkgo.2.
-The only version of Ginkgo that will upgrade to Hawthorn successfully is Ginkgo.2.
+   ``open-release/ginkgo.master``.
+This ensures that your database is fully migrated and ready for upgrade to Hawthorn.

 #.
 Stop all services on the Ginkgo machine.